-- A race horse that is more than 2 years old at the time it is placed in service. - Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)).
+- Anv horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)).

 - Automobiles. - Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi). - Appliances, carpets, furniture, etc., used in a rental real estate activity.